Open Houses Are Magnets For Crime

 - Take pictures of all the rooms in your home to document things of value.

-- Go over your home with a fine tooth comb after the open house has ended.
-Make sure all of your windows and doors are locked.
+- After the open house and ended, go over your home with a fine tooth comb.
+Ensure all of your windows and doors are locked.

 If you are unfortunate enough to be burglarized, the first thing to do is call the police.
 Once they have arrived and filed a report, you can clean up the mess left behind and try to get your life back in order.

-A burglary can be emotionally exhausting as well, leaving you feeling less secure.
-You may consider installing a security system and making adjustments that will protect your home better in the future – including avoiding open houses.
+A burglary can also be emotionally exhausting, leaving you feeling less secure.
+You may consider installing a security system and making adjustments that will protect your home better, including avoiding open houses.

 Open Houses Are Risky For Agents Too

-Social media has become an easy to use a tool by criminals to track their prey as real estate agents leave a web trail on places like their website, Zillow, Facebook, and Twitter.
+Social media has become an easy-to-use tool by criminals to track their prey as real estate agents leave a web trail on places like their website, Zillow, Facebook, and Twitter.

 Open Houses Are Not Necessary to Sell Your Home

-When you realize how much risk you put yourself in by holding an open house, it is normal to question whether you need an open house at all.
+When you realize how much risk you put yourself in by holding an open house, it is normal to question whether you need an open house.

-Do you really need an open house, with all its risks, to sell your home?
-The answer is definitely “No”.
+Do you need an open house, with all its risks, to sell your home?
+The answer is definitely “No.”

-The problem with the idea of an open house is that it doesn’t account for the realities of selling a home.
+The problem with an open house is that it doesn’t account for the realities of selling a home.
 There are only so many buyers out there who will be interested in your home.

 The people attracted to open houses include: